wingo/whippet/README.md

 ## Status and roadmap

 As of September 2024, Whippet is almost feature-complete.
-The main missing feature is dynamic heap growth and shrinkage (https://github.com/wingo/whippet/issues/5), which should land soon.
+We need to land a per-object pinning API, and an API for cooperative safepoints for use by threads that are looping without allocating.

 After that, the next phase on the roadmap is support for tracing, and some performance noodling.